systelab/allure-reporter/src/assets/dotnet.md

         OBSR01 observationMessage = null;
         HELR01 helloMessage = null;

-        public QCAfinionTestCases(string code, string unit)
+        public CustomerTestCases(string code, string unit)
         {
             this.code = code;
             this.unit = unit;
         }

-        [AllureEpic("TestAfinion")]
+        [AllureEpic("CusomerTestCase")]
-        [AllureTms("When the device has a control result for upload, Then the message shall be upload to GWP")] [AllureFeature("SYN-TC-2643 - The scope of this scenario is to verify that the translator returns the message as expected.
-QC results are shown in GEM Web Plus.")]
+        [AllureTms("When the device has a control result for upload, Then the message shall be upload to the middleware")] [AllureFeature("SYN-TC-2643 - The scope of this scenario is to verify that the translator returns the message as expected.
+QC results are shown in the middleware.")]
         [Description("Send a Patient message.")]
         [Test]
         public void MessageTranslated_As_Expected()